 UFOs as Trojan horses for social chauvinism and reactionary politics

 It is apparent to anyone unfortunate enough to have spent any significant amount of time on social media, or who is masochistic enough to engage in prolonged debates about UFOs or "paranormal" cases in YouTube comment sections, that there is a sinister undercurrent of reactionary politics and social commentary within "ufology" and "paranormal studies" more generally.
 I argue that the ufological "field" is structurally biased by its very nature to attracting this flavor of politics and then acting as an incubator for it, often reaching a fever pitch that becomes unbearable to and leading to the defection of those who are not completely consumed by the UFO religion (or who are not cynically invested in perpetuating it).
 This is why defectors often make the best skeptics: they know the tricks that have been played on them.
-In the past few months, I've been made aware of many examples of UFO enthusiasts who peddle toxic narratives, from a Twitter neo-Nazi who defends a convicted child molester because of the latter's devotion to Billy Meier (I myself was embroiled in a vicious spat with this moron, and Twitter eventually suspended my account for purported "abuse and harassment"), to a grown man and "UAP enthusiast" who retweets pornographic harassment of a 16 year climate change activist, to people who defend the creep, sociopath and charlatan David Jacobs while bad-mouthing his victims.
+In the past few months, I've been made aware of many examples of UFO enthusiasts who peddle toxic narratives, from a Twitter neo-Nazi who defends a convicted child molester because of the latter's devotion to Billy Meier, to a grown man and "UAP enthusiast" who retweets pornographic harassment of a 16-year climate change activist, to people who defend the creep, sociopath and charlatan David Jacobs while bad-mouthing his victims.

 Why does "ufology" contain so much rot?
 There are certainly a multiplicity of answers to this question, with each thread converging into a chimera of overall toxicity.
 Each thread has a story to tell, but each thread also interacts with the others.
 Overall, though, the basic elements, as I see them, are fear of social equality, a penchant for narcissism, and a lack of critical thinking.
 All of these are fanned by "ufology" to various extents, and are themselves eminently exploitable by the cynical manipulators and liars who often sit at the helm of various fandoms within the "field".